gdsbook/book/notebooks/08_point_pattern_analysis.md

 ```

 This is a good start: we can see dots tend to be concentrated in the center of the covered area in a very (apparently) not random.
-Furthermore, within the broad pattern, we can also see there seems to be more localised clusters.
+Furthermore, within the broad pattern, we can also see there seems to be more localized clusters.
 However, the plot above has two key drawbacks: one, it lacks geographical context; and two, there are areas where the density of points is so large that it is hard to tell anything beyond a blue blurb.

 Start with the context.
-The easiest way to provide additional context is by ovelaying a tile map from the internet.
+The easiest way to provide additional context is by overlaying a tile map from the internet.
 Let us quickly call `contextily` for that, and integrate it with `jointplot`:

 ```python
 # Generate scatter plot